Property $R_\infty$ for new classes of Artin groups: Introduction

 \begin{thm} Let $A[\Gamma]$ be a large hyperbolic-type Artin group.
 If either \begin{itemize} \item $A[\Gamma]$ has XXXL type and $\Gamma$ is twistless, or \item $\Gamma$ admits a twistless hierarchy terminating in twistless stars, \end{itemize} then $A[\Gamma]$ has property~$R_\infty$. \end{thm}

-The proofs of Theorems~\ref{thm:2} and~\ref{thm:3} are based on the recent description of the automorphism groups for these classes of Artin groups~\cite{Vasko2,BlMaVa1,HuOsVa1}, and on the action of hyperbolic-type Artin groups on the Deligne complex, which is known to be Gromov-hyperbolic.
+The proofs of Theorems~\ref{thm:2} and~\ref{thm:3} are based on the recent description of the automorphism groups for these classes of Artin groups~\cite{Vasko2,BlMaVa1,HuOsVa1}, and on their action on the Deligne complex, which is known to be Gromov-hyperbolic.